 COST: freeee 🙂

-Day 14 – Some extreme stuff and relax after
+Day 14 – Some extreme stuff and relaxing afterwards

 14.1 Safari Quads adventure

-Do you want to see some of the great off-road Iceland view but don’t want to pay a fortune for renting a 4×4 car?
+Do you want to see some of the great off-road Iceland views but don’t want to pay a fortune to renting a 4×4 car?

-There are some places where you cannot get with your car, it is too off road.
+There are some places where you cannot get to with your car, it is too far off the road.
 In that case taking an ATV tour can be a great solution!

-I search online a bit and found Safari Quad company that does ATV tours around Reykjavik.
-That suited me just great and off I went!
+I searched online for a bit and found the Safari Quad company that does ATV tours around Reykjavik.
+That suited me just fine and off I went!

-There are many options of “quading” – from just 1 hour get to know the surroundings to a quad adventure even for 2 days.
-You can do it during the winter too with hot tubs and sauna, must be fun!
+There are many options of “quading” – from just a 1-hour get to know the surroundings to a quad adventure even for 2 days.
+You can do it during the winter too with hot tubs and sauna – that must be fun!

 Is it easy?
 Oh yes, it is fully automatic, the ATV has just 2 buttons – stop and gas.